E ngā mana

 Kōrero Mai: Te Reo Māori & Assessment in Te Reo Māori

-For more details check out each universities website; search “Assessment in Te Reo Māori” or “Te Reo Māori Policy”.
+For more details, check out each university's website; search “Assessment in Te Reo Māori” or “Te Reo Māori Policy”.

-All universities have Māori Students’ Associations.
+All universities have Māori student associations.
 These rōpū represent the interests of ākonga Māori studying at the university.
 Most organise social, academic and cultural activities.
-Being involved is a great way to make new friends and to get involved in activities on campus.
+Taking part is a great way to make new friends and get involved in activities on campus.

 Each university has a Deputy Vice-Chancellor Māori or Assistant Vice-Chancellor Māori who provides strategic advice to the university and also provides leadership for:

 Māori student participation and success

 These individuals are also members of Universities New Zealand's committee Te Kāhui Amokura.